 Why People Need Alternatives to Apple Pencils

-To explain briefly as to why some would not appreciate Apple Pencils, the following make reasonable points:
+To explain briefly why some would not appreciate Apple Pencils, the following make reasonable points:

 - Apple Pencils are expensive.
 The first-gen Apple Pencil was $99, and the second-gen cost $129, which could easily be beyond one’s budget.

-- Apple Pencils are compatible only with certain iPads and not any again expensive tablet.
+- Apple Pencils are compatible only with certain iPads and not any again expensive tablets.
 Not everyone can afford an iPad as well as an Apple Pencil.

-Check Out the 12 Best Apple Pencil Alternatives:
+Check Out the 12 Best Apple Pencil Alternatives of 2023:

 1. Logitech Crayon